Cyclone Aila: Environmental impact

-Government Steps
+Government response

 India

-State Government in co-operation with the central counterparts took up the rescue and the rehabilitation program.
+State Government of West Bengal in co-operation with the central counterparts took up the rescue and the rehabilitation program.
 Army was deployed to the affected areas.
 The next day, the army used helicopters to provide food to the affected population.
 About 2,500 troops were deployed to West Bengal on May 26, 2009.
 Several naval relief teams were deployed to the Sunderbans region where an estimated 400,000 people were marooned by flooding.
 Roughly 100 relief camps were established in West Bengal shortly after the storm passed.
 On 27 May, 400 troops form the National Disaster Response Force were deployed to the state for relief operations.
-The Government of India released Rs.10 million (US$209,775) in relief funds to the affected areas on 26 May.
+The state government released Rs.15 million (US$317,000) in relief funds to the affected areas on 26 May.
 Two MI-17 helicopters were also sent to air-drop food supplies to the worst affected areas in West Bengal.

 Bangladesh

 Immediately following the storm, a 33-member team of the Bangladesh Navy was deployed to the affected regions.
 The Red Cross also quickly responded, supplying water purifying tablets and other relief items.
 The Deputy Commissioner of Satkhira district allocated ten tonnes of rice and Tk.100,000 (US$1,450) in immediate relief funds for that district.
 The government later allocated Tk.
 1.2 million (US$17,143) and 1,000 tonnes of rice for the affected areas.
 These amounts further increased to Tk.
 12.3 million (US$175,714) and 2,500 tonnes of rice.

 Five days following the impacts of Aila, the Bangladeshi Health Organization confirmed that a widespread outbreak of diarrhea which has infected over 7,000 people.
 Another outbreak of water borne diseases, namely dysentery, has infected over 3,000 people.
 At least two people have been confirmed to have died from diarrhea and two other fatalities were reported.
 Officials feared that the outbreak would lead to many fatalities in isolated areas that have not received aid and have been without food and clean water for nearly a week.

 In comparison to earlier cyclones, that of similar magnitude, Cyclone Aila caused lower death toll due to implementation of efficient early warning systems, cyclone shelters and disaster relief allocation system.
 The Government of Bangladesh was praised domestically and internationally for its implementation of effective disaster management projects that have reduced death tolls in Cyclone Aila and future cyclones that have struck the country it since.
 Cyclone Aila has been described as a benchmark of Bangladesh's success in implementation of effective disaster management system.
 The joint effort of the Government and NGOs to support the post-disaster recovery was also remarkable but criticized due to lack of comprehensive inclusion of pre-disaster vulnerability reduction measures.